 You must also provide your tenancy agreement, unless you are living in a council house or you are only claiming Council Tax Support.

 The period that a person can be temporarily absent from their home and still qualify for Housing Benefit will reduce to 4 weeks where that absence is from Great Britain.

 This may be extended in special circumstances to 8 weeks or 26 weeks.
-Download our 'Temporary absence factsheet' for more information.
+Our 'Temporary absence from Great Britain factsheet' has more information about this.